awslabs/aurora-dsql-python-connector/README.md

 [![Discord chat](https://img.shields.io/discord/1435027294837276802.svg?logo=discord)](https://discord.com/invite/nEF6ksFWru)

 The Aurora DSQL Connector for Python integrates IAM Authentication for connecting Python applications to Amazon Aurora DSQL clusters.
-Internally, it utilizes [psycopg](https://github.com/psycopg/psycopg) and [psycopg2](https://github.com/psycopg/psycopg2) client libraries.
+Internally, it utilizes [psycopg](https://github.com/psycopg/psycopg), [psycopg2](https://github.com/psycopg/psycopg2), and [asyncpg](https://github.com/MagicStack/asyncpg) client libraries.

-The Aurora DSQL Connector for Python is designed as an authentication plugin that extends the functionality of the psycopg and psycopg2 client libraries to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
+The Aurora DSQL Connector for Python is designed as an authentication plugin that extends the functionality of the psycopg, psycopg2, and asyncpg client libraries to enable applications to authenticate with Amazon Aurora DSQL using IAM credentials.
 The connector does not connect directly to the database but provides seamless IAM authentication on top of the underlying client libraries.